danielrodrigues-dv/danielrodrigues-dv/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

 ## SEE MORE AT
-If you want to see all my skills
+See all my skills in the following link:
 <a href="www.google.com.br">Portfolio</a>